Women's tour 2021

 Event safety guide

-Local authorities and emergency services have joined forces to produce a guide with information for public event organisers in Oxfordshire.
-The guide aims to support organisers and contains practical advice on issues such as safety, licensing and traffic management.
-With information on planning and running events, who to speak to about holding an event and useful contact details, it brings together all the information needed by anyone looking to run an event in Oxfordshire:
+Local authorities and emergency services have joined forces to produce an event safety guide (pdf format, 747 KB) with information for public event organisers in Oxfordshire.
+The guide aims to support organisers and contains practical safety advice about:

 Safety advisory groups

-Events that require licensing have to be assessed by a safety advisory group (SAG) to make sure that they meet all necessary safety requirements.
+Events requiring licensing must be assessed by a safety advisory group (SAG) to ensure they meet all necessary safety requirements.
 Safety advisory groups are made up of representatives from:

 - Thames Valley Police